 I have found my students have a great deal of difficulty with the concept of independent and dependent variables.
-Newer textbooks will now call these variables “manipulated and responding” but that still doesn’t seem to make it easier for students to identify which is which.
-No matter how many examples I give them, how many labs, how many graphs, my students will get these questions wrong, particularly on multiple choice tests where there are choices meant to distract the student.
+Newer textbooks call these variables “manipulated and responding” but that still doesn’t seem to make it easier.

-This worksheet was designed as a way to get students to quickly read and identify the variables in a scenario.
-Each scenario is only a couple sentence long, such as ” One grape is placed in tap water and another grape is placed in salt water.
-The change in their mass is measured after a day. ” In the chart, students would identify the independent variable as the type of water and the dependent variable as the mass of the grapes.
+I designed this worksheet as a way to get students to quickly identify the variables in an experiment.
+Each scenario is only a couple sentence long, such as ” One grape is placed in tap water and another grape is placed in salt water.”

 Grade Level: 8-10